Hat Revolution

-The Hat Revolution in Turkey resulted in the 1925 legal regulation which intended to regulate men's head-covering practices and make them compatible with the norms in Western countries.
-Thus, the fez was banned and men were encouraged to wear hats in its place.
+The Hat Law was a controversial and short-lived law in Turkey that resulted in the 1925 legal regulation to emulate the international hat styles of surrounding European countries, with the belief that this would advance Turkey on the global scale.
+It was almost never enforced though it remains on the books.

 Change in professional attire

 Before November 25, 1925, when the Hat Law was enacted, changes were seen in some professional clothes in the country.
-Starting from 1925, first the Republican Units in Ankara, then the gendarmerie and naval units wore "sun hoods".
+Starting from 1925, first the Republican Units in Ankara, then the gendarmerie and naval units started wearing visors.
 Then, new headgear and caps began to be worn in various government offices and schools.
 Istanbul Galata Watchmen were the first to wear new headgear and caps.

 With the efforts of nurse Esma Deniz, at the Red Crescent Private Nursing School opened in Istanbul on February 21, 1925, nurse students began to wear hats instead of veils.

-As of August 2, 1925, judges, bailiffs, and court clerks started to wear new clothes and hats in courthouses and courts.
-However, the people continued to adhere to the fez, which they attributed a religious value, and the reform movement in this regard started with the passing of the Hat Law.
+As of August 2, 1925, judges, bailiffs, and court clerks considered new hats in courthouses and courts.
+However, most people eventually continued to adhere to the fez, which they attributed a religious value, and the law in this regard effectively ended.